 A variety of social issues rose amidst a rapidly changing world.
 People differed on what was acceptable or respectable and debated what ought to be made illegal.
 Differences boiled down to demographics: urbanites and rural communities diverged in the way they perceived life and values.
 People in the 1920's witnessed the miracle of automobiles, made possible by the adoption of assembly lines, and facilitating public movement across this great country.
 They marveled at radio, refrigeration, and all matter of household devices made possible by electric energy.
 The dawn of airlines began to connect the world in contrast to isolationism, xenophobia, and nativism that rose in the US.
 The National Origins Act of 1924 set quotas on immigration and limited the countries of origin an immigrant could be from.

-You may be surprised that our lifespan in 2018 was just 78 years of age.
 We talk so much about living longer and the commonplace of turning 100.
-In fact, our lifespans today are nearly double what they were in 1918 in part because of the Great Influenza of 1918.
-It sickened 25% of America creating hysteria, confounding medicine, and rapidly killing millions of people in the US and worldwide.
+You may be surprised that the average american lifespan reported in 2018 was 78 years of age.
+Interestingly it is part of a trending drop in lifespan not seen since the Spanish flu pandemic 100 years ago.
+That flu sickened 25% of America creating hysteria, confounding medicine, and rapidly killing millions of people in the US and worldwide.
 Today flu and other viruses continue to remain aggressive and elusive warranting all the caution and medical sophistication we employ.
-That concern fueled millions of dollars spent in 2018 seeking new antibiotics and the fast tracked FDA approval for Xofluza, a pill that can reduce the duration of flu in healthy patients.
+This concern fueled millions of dollars spent in 2018 seeking new antibiotics and the fast tracked FDA approval for Xofluza, a pill that can reduce the duration of flu in healthy patients.
 Xofluza, the first flu medicine in 20 years, is just one of today's medical advances and, amazing as they are, they present new questions: How will we use genetic discoveries?
 Will we have choice over chips, sensors, and injectables?
 Can we make the miracle of new medicine available to all?
 How long we live will be decided in part by how well we manage our health and health care systems.
 That debate raged in 2018.

 2018 advances will give us even greater freedom than the dawn of cars and planes a century ago.
 They will facilitate travel and action irrespective of our skill level or mobility through the use of smart technology, voice activated devices, and self driving cars.
 No longer will we need to be able to drive or call for a car to reach family and friends and we can ask our smart devices to turn on things that we can't reach perhaps even things we can't remember.
 But how costly will this ease become?
 Can we make it work for those of us that lost our pensions, that went bankrupt trying to afford medicine or long term care, or that worked a life of service and have only modest means?
 The decisions are ours.
 We're the leaders.
 72 year old Donald Trump is our president, 78 year old Nancy Pelosi is our house leader and 76 year old Mitch McConnell heads the Senate.
 Much has been said about the young, diverse (and more female than ever) congressional freshmen/women we elected at midterms but 50% of congress is still over 65 years of age!
 What will our leaders decide?
 Will you and I step forward with ideas or activism to lead the nation into providing more innovative and compassionate eldercare?